pi3d/pi3d.github.com/sphinx/ReadMe.rst

     Library as this is needed for importing any graphics used by Pi3.
 The original Imaging library is no longer really maintained and doesn't run on python_3.
-    The better equivalent replacement is Pillow however a couple of issues relating to test vertical alignment will not be corrected unti the Oct2013 issue.
+    The better equivalent replacement is Pillow however a couple of issues relating to text vertical alignment will not be corrected unti the Oct2013 issue.
 To install Pillow you need to::

       sudo apt-get install python-dev python-setuptools libjpeg-dev zlib1g-dev libpng12-dev libfreetype6-dev
       sudo apt-get install python-pip
       sudo pip install Pillow
       ...

+    If you miss any of the dependent libraries and need to add them later you will have to ``pip uninstall`` then re ``pip install``

     For python_3 support the first above will provide all the required libraries used by either version of Pillow but you will need to::